CSU-CS150B/CS150B-Lab-Instructions/Magic8Ball.md

 ```

 ## Testing
-This program requires input, so in the Enter program input (optional) box enter the word yes or no. You can enter yes as many times you want the program to run, but you need to end your input with no, so the program knows to end.
+This program requires input, so when prompted, enter the word "yes" or "no".
+You can enter yes as many times you want the program to run, but you need to end your input with no, so the program knows to end.

 While you can run the program with random to test, you may find this difficult.
 Looking back at the other programs the past couple weeks, how can you incrementally test to make sure your method is working?

-## Thinking Deeper
-How would you change your code so negative numbers would still return an answer, or the 0 option is 0 or less, and the 4 option is 4 or higher?

 ## Turning in
 Make sure to click through canvas before clicking submit for grading.
 Ideally, you should run it in develop mode as much as possible before clicking submit for grading.

+## Thinking Deeper
+How would you change your code so negative numbers would still return an answer, or the 0 option is 0 or less, and the 4 option is 4 or higher?